 DDT and Toxaphene are no longer used in the US.
 The use of DDT was banned in the US in 1973, and use of Toxaphene was banned in 1982.
-Historically, however, DDT and Toxaphene were commonly used on croplands in the Delta, including the 18,804 acres of cropland in the Middle Porter Bayou Watershed.
+Historically, however, DDT and Toxaphene were commonly used on croplands in the Delta, including the 15,748 acres of cropland in the Upper Porter Bayou watershed.
 Because it takes decades for these chemicals to degrade, they are still found in soils, sediments, and living organisms in the Delta.
-Recent measurements of concentrations of DDT and Toxaphene in fish tissue collected from the Delta indicate that concentrations of these pesticides are decreasing (MDEQ 2001).
+Recent measurement of concentrations of DDT and Toxaphene in fish tissue collected from the Delta indicate that concentrations of these pesticides are decreasing (MDEQ 2001).
 This suggests that the residual DDT and Toxaphene is finally degrading.

-Prolonged extensive use of certain non-selective herbicides in the watershed has resulted in natural selection for herbicide resistance in weeds.
+Prolonged extensive use of glyphosate as a herbicide in the watershed has resulted in natural selection for glyphosate resistance in weeds.
 Farm equipment may facilitate transfer of resistant weed seeds among fields.